wolberlab/OpenMMDL/docs/openmmdl_analysis.rst

     -s = special ligand name to calculate interactions with special ligands.
     -nuc = Treat nucleic acids as receptor
     -pep = Calculate interactions with peptides.
 Give the peptide chain name as input.
-Defaults to None -r = Calculate the RMSD difference between frames.
+Defaults to None -ref = Add a reference PDB to renumber the residue numbers.
+Defaults to None (accepted values: str of PDB) -r = Calculate the RMSD difference between frames.
 The default is False (accepted values: True/False) -w = stable-water-analysis.
 Defines if the analysis of stable water molecules should be performed.
 The default is False (accepted values: True/False)
     --watereps = the EPS of the clustering part during the water analysis. will only result in something if "-w True" is added.
 Accepts float (in Angstrom).